 Toast with Poached Egg & Buttery Samphire

-I’m using grey North Sea shrimp here, the salty sweet taste goes very well with the rest of the ingredients.
-If you can’t find any, you can always replace them by bacon or ham if you like.
+I am using grey (aka brown) North Sea shrimp here.
+Their salty sweet taste also goes very well with the rest of the ingredients.
+If you can’t find any, you can always replace them by bacon, panceta or ham if you like.

-Love samphire?
-Then also check out another hearty dish with samphire that I made recently: my cod steaks with winter vegetables in cream sauce!
+Then you should also check out another hearty dish with samphire that I made recently: my cod steaks with winter vegetables in cream sauce!

 Here's my buttery pan fried samphire recipe with garlic.
 Great on toast, grey shrimp and a poached egg... the perfect lunch!